patrickelectric/patrickelectric.github.io/content/blog/2020/2020-08-24-how-to-rock-flowing-with-git.md

 {% end %}

 The previous is a good simple example of how a commit works, first we have a untracked file in our working directory, we stage this file (`git add`) and after that we commit this file (`git commit`) the commit does update the *HEAD* (the hash where we are right now).
 And doing a checkout to a different hash (or *HEAD*) will result in a change of the working directory to match what was commited.

+# Cool extensions to have:
+- [delta](https://github.com/dandavison/delta): A syntax-highlighting pager for git, diff, and grep output
+- [git-absorb](https://github.com/tummychow/git-absorb): `git commit --fixup`, but automatic

 # References